 If you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
-However, where lump sums exceed £1,073,100 in total the excess may be taxed as income on the recipient.
-We can provide specific advice on the rules currently in place, and changes from April 2024 on request.
+This applies whether or not you have started drawing income.
 On death at or after age 75, income tax will apply to benefits.